CIA ordered visas for 15 of the hijackers

 We can be certain that the 15 people were not being accused of anything illegal, or were wanted by the United States, since their visa applications would certainly have been denied.

 There can be a number of reasons why American authorities want to take a closer look at a person wanting to enter the United States.
 It could the travel pattern where the person has many entries and exits without any clear reason, a suspicion of smuggling, or prior criminal convictions.

 After the terror attack on September 11, 2001, so-called “no-fly” lists were instigated3.
 These lists were used to evaluate if persons were allowed to enter the United States by plane.
 The lists do not show that the persons on the list are terrorists wanted for acts of terror.
 The lists only establish if the persons are too high a risk to board a plane destined for the United States.
 The persons on the lists are not automatically denied entry into the country, it must merely take place at a harbor or a border crossing.

 It should be noted that foreigners are allowed to enter the United States unless the authorities have a very strong case against them doing so.
 This is primarily due to the United States being a constitutional state where not only citizens but also foreigners have certain rights.

-This also applies to members of the.
+This also applies to members of the Truth Movement.
 The members think of themselves as persecuted and oppressed by the American government because the members, according to themselves, “reveal” that the government is behind the terror attack on September 11, 2001.
 However, the members have no problems entering or leaving the country without being arrested.
-If the claim that American authorities are smuggling hundreds of Saudis into the country illegally to train them in terror activity is true, it should be a small effort for the same authorities to deny entry for the relatively small group of people in the .
+If the claim that American authorities are smuggling hundreds of Saudis into the country illegally to train them in terror activity is true, it should be a small effort for the same authorities to deny entry to the relatively small group of people in the Truth Movement.
 This is not the case.

 “CIA ordered visa for 15 of the 19 hijackers”